 Last Updated on

-Birth control pills are one of the most preferred options of contraceptives that are used by women all over the world.
+Birth control pills are one of the most preferred options in contraceptives to prevent any unwanted surprises.
 These pills are not only used by women for prevention of pregnancy sometimes but also for curing PCOS, endometriosis, acne, irregular menstrual cycle, PMS and other such issues.
-However, many of you, who may have been taking this pill regularly or have been taking this pill for a while, may wonder whether these pills can make conception difficult or take a toll on your fertility?
-Well, if you are interested to know, this post will help you gain some insight on the topic.
+However, many of you, who may have been taking birth control pills for a while now, may wonder if these pills could make conception difficult for you or take a toll on your fertility, in case you plan to get pregnant or even otherwise.
+We understand your concern, and that’s why we’ve covered all the information you need on birth control pills and its effects on fertility.

 Can Birth Control Pills Cause Infertility?

-No, taking any kind of birth control pill does not affect the fertility of a woman.
-Also, there is no scientific evidence available that finds a direct relation between prolonged use of birth control pills and infertility in women.
+No, taking any kind of birth control pills does not affect the fertility of a woman.
+There is no scientific evidence available to show the direct relationship between prolonged use of birth control pills and infertility in women.
 But it has been observed that women who have been using birth control pills for a long time experienced a disruption in their menstrual cycle for a few months after they stop taking the pills.
-However, this condition of the disrupted menstrual cycle or post-pill amenorrhea usually happens due to some other underlying medical conditions and not because of taking the birth control pills.
+However, this condition of the disrupted menstrual cycle or post-pill amenorrhea usually happens due to some other underlying medical conditions and not because of taking birth control pills.
 On the contrary, taking birth control pills have been found to have positive effects on fertility because prolonged usage of pills protects women from the dangers of uterine and ovarian cancer.
 It has also been proved that taking pills help women to fight abnormal menstrual bleeding caused due to endometriosis.
 Taking birth control pills also reduces the chances of ectopic pregnancies in women.
-Therefore, if you wish to know will the pill affect fertility later in life?
-Well, the fertility may not get affected by taking the pill, but it may get affected because of some other underlying issues.
+Therefore, if you wish to know will the pill affect fertility later in life.
+Then the answer is a simple ‘no’.
+Taking fertility pills may not be affected by taking the pill, but it may get affected because of some other underlying issues.
+There could be a short-term delay in the return of fertility, but it won’t affect fertility in the long run.

 How Can Birth Control Pills Negatively Impact Your Long-term Fertility?